 There are improvements in the roads and bridges, as well as the domestic flights over the past 10 years.
 However they are not perfect yet.
 It is sometimes difficult to predit how many hours it will take between two cities at any time.
-Road damage and repair works taking place that hinder the speed of driving are not uncommon.
+Road damage and repair works are not uncommon.
 Bridges may be officially finished, but they may not be ready to actually open to the traffic.
-There may be announcement of passenger ships running between Yangon and the southern Thaninthayi ports of Dawei, Myeik, Kaw Thaung, etc.; but in fact they could not actually provide you a tentative schedule.
+There may be announcement of passenger ships running between Yangon and the southern Thaninthayi ports of Dawei, Myeik, or Kaw Thaung but in fact they could not actually provide you a tentative schedule.

 Domestic airlines in Myanmar are Air Mandalay, Yangon Airways, Air Bagan, Asian Wings Airways, Air Kambawza, and Myanmar Airways.